vtexdocs/dev-portal-content/README.md

 - **title:** article's title, should match the slug.
 - **slug:** slug to the article's link, should match the title.
-- **excerpt:** brief description of release notes and guides.
+- **excerpt:** brief description of release notes and guides, like a synopsis or TLDR.
-  - *Release notes:* it is rendered as a sinopsis of the release note, that is readable when the user clicks on the ▶️ collapsible button next to the release's title, in our [changelog UI](https://developers.vtex.com/updates/release-notes).
+  - *Release notes:* it is rendered as a synopsis of the release note, that is readable when the user clicks on the ▶️ collapsible button next to the release's title, in our [changelog UI](https://developers.vtex.com/updates/release-notes).
 This field is mandatory for release notes!
 Character limit: 400.
-  - *Guides*: it is rendered as the greyed-out sentence at the bottom of titles, with a TLDR for that article.
+  - *Guides*: it is rendered as the greyed-out sentence at the bottom of the title, with a brief TLDR for that article.
 Character limit: 120.
 - **hidden:** boolean that makes the article not discoverable by search engines and our internal search.
 Know more in [How can I hide articles from search engines](#how-can-i-hide-articles-from-search-engines)
 - **createdAt:** creation date, automatically filled in.
 - **updatedAt:** update date, automatically filled in.